batuhanersozlu/i-library/README.md

 │   ├── favicon.ico # React Icon, You may change if you wish.
 │   └── index.html # DO NOT MODIFY
 └── src
+    ├── components
+    │   ├── Book.js
+    │   ├── ErrorPage.js
+    │   ├── Library.js
+    │   ├── Search.js
+    │   └── Shelf.js
+    ├── icons # Helpful images for your app.
+Use at your discretion.
+    │   ├── add.svg
+    │   ├── arrow-back.svg
+    │   └── arrow-drop-down.svg
+    ├── styles # Helpful images for your app.
+Use at your discretion.
-    ├── App.css # Styles for your app.
+    │   ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
+    │   └── index.css # Global styles.
+You probably won't need to change anything here.
     ├── App.js # This is the root of your app.
 Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
-    ├── icons # Helpful images for your app.
-Use at your discretion.
-    │   ├── add.svg
-    │   ├── arrow-back.svg
-    │   └── arrow-drop-down.svg
-    ├── index.css # Global styles.
-You probably won't need to change anything here.
     └── index.js # You should not need to modify this file.
 It is used for DOM rendering only.
 ```